bhagwandas786/Next-Gen-LlaMA-Deployment-3Fs/README.md

 # 🏗️ **Architecture Overview**

+ *My architecture is based on the Transformer model, which is the foundation of modern NLP systems such as GPT and LLaMA.*

  <img width="1396" height="443" alt="image" src="https://github.com/user-attachments/assets/ade1f2a3-eaf8-48c4-bd3e-de7dd7387656" />

+**Key Components:**

+*Encoder* – Processes and extracts meaning from input text sequences.
+*Decoder* – Generates context-aware responses based on encoded information.
+*Self-Attention Mechanism* – Determines which words or tokens in a sentence are most relevant to each other.
+*Feed-Forward Layers* – Refine and transform representations between model layers.
+*Positional Encoding* – Helps the model understand word order in a sentence.
+*Multi-Head Attention* – Allows the model to capture multiple types of relationships simultaneously.
+*Layer Normalization & Dropout* – Improve generalization and prevent overfitting during training.

 *llama-server → Handles Web UI and REST API llama-cli → Terminal interface for prompt/response /models → Local folder with downloaded model file*

+# **📊 Core Hyperparameters**

+- Parameter	Description
+- Model Size	~300M parameters
+- Layer Depth	6–8 layers
+- Attention Heads	8 heads
+- Learning Rate	1e-4

 # **QUICK START**